fluxninja/aperture/docs/content/get-started/integrations/flow-control/sdk/python/manual.md

   - manual
 ---

-[Aperture Python SDK][pythonsdk] can be used to manually set feature Control Points within a Go service.
+[Aperture Python SDK][pythonsdk] can be used to manually set feature control points within a Go service.

 To do so, first create an instance of ApertureClient: